 - Getting your message across to prospective customers is a key element of a business plan.
 Please critique our effort to market the University of Delaware MBA programs by using specific examples of where and how you heard about our program and honestly assess how effective that vehicle was in drawing you to apply for admission.
 What are some strengths of these marketing efforts and what could be done better?
 What is the best way to reach prospective students like you?

-A resume, or curriculum vitae, documents your prior work experience, publications, honors and awards received, and a summary of your educational credentials.
+A resume, or curriculum vitae, that documents your prior work experience, publications, honors and awards received, and a summary of your educational credentials.

 7. Two Letters of Recommendation